Ricky Wong (Malaysian businessman)

 Ricky Wong Shee Kai (born 12 December 1981 in Kuala Lumpur) is a Malaysian investor, entrepreneur and philanthropist.
-He is the former CEO and founder of Asia Media, Malaysia's largest Transit-TV network operator, three-time winner of the JCI – Creative Young Entrepreneur Award.
+He is the former CEO and founder of Asia Media, Malaysia's largest Transit-TV network operator.
 He was honoured as a Young Global Leader by the World Economic Forum, Davos in 2014.

 Biography

 Wong attended Chong Hwa Independent High School, Kuala Lumpur.
 He obtained a Bachelor of Arts in Accounting and Finance from Lancaster University Management School.
 Wong practised accounting briefly in the United Kingdom before returning to Malaysia where he joined a manufacturing company.

 Asia Media

 Wong founded Asia Media in 2007.
 Under his leadership, Asia Media has grown into a media company that reaches over 1.24 million viewers daily.
 The company also owns and operates the largest Transit-TV network in Malaysia known as Asia Media TV (AMTV).
 Asia Media was the first Malaysian company to be awarded 10-year licenses to operate three (3) blocks of L-Band Spectrums for both fixed and mobile broadcasting.
 The licenses cover both free and paid broadcasting models.
 The company opted for DMB-T technology for its mobile TV application.